 - In addition to sanctions set forth above, the University

-may impose a specific academic penalty for a violation of the Academic Honesty Policy.
+may apply a specific academic penalty for a violation of the Academic Honesty Policy.

 The following list of sanctions is not exhaustive, and the University may impose additional or different sanctions than those listed.